GreedyKomodoDragon/Kontroler/ui/README.md

 # Kontroler UI

-Kontroler UI is a project aimed at providing a user interface the Kontroler Operator that is used to create and manage cronjobs.
+Kontroler UI is a project aimed at providing a user interface the Kontroler Operator that is used to create and manage Dags.

 ## State